ORE Part 2 (Overseas Registration Examination — Part 2 OSCE (UK GDC)) — Free Online Mock Test

 What is the eligibility for ORE Part 2?

-Eligibility for ORE Part 2 — age, qualification and number of attempts — is set by the official conducting body and can change each cycle, so always confirm the current official notification before applying.
-Wrexa Edge focuses on realistic ORE Part 2 practice: 10 free full-length mocks in the exact exam pattern, ready whenever you are.
+You must have passed ORE Part 1; Part 2 must be completed within 5 years of the first Part 1 attempt.
+A maximum of four attempts is allowed.
+Wrexa Edge focuses on realistic ORE Part 2 practice: 3 free full-length mocks in the exact exam pattern, ready whenever you are.

 When is the ORE Part 2 exam and how should I prepare?